Aritra8438/EcoMetrics-API/README.md

 - graph ( `/graph` -> Returns graph response )
 - stats ( `/stats` -> Returns stats response )

-It's a collaborative open-source project Raisa and I did (are doing) as a part of our code submission for the Mercor Hackathon.
+It's a collaborative open-source project Raisa and I did (are doing) as a part of our code submission to Mercor Hackathon.
 We have exposed all of our APIs in our [API documentation](https://eco-metrics-api.vercel.app/api-documentation).
 Feel free to test APIs there (You will be able to try them on-screen).

+This API might be (extremely!) slow, as both the backend server (deployed on Vercel) and database (hosted on Railway) are deployed using the free plan.
+Still, we tried to optimize the database queries to compensate for that (Apologies).

 # Index
 To quickly jump to a subsection,